Aimee-Iwashita/Alcohol-Available-for-Consumption-in-NZ/DOCUMENTATION.md

-# Detailed Documentation of Alcohol available for consumption in Aotearoa Analysis
+# Detailed Documentation of Alcohol available for consumption in NZ Analysis

 The following packages are used for this analysis:
 ```